dotWee/MicroPinner/README.md

 ## Features

-<b>The application itself</b>
+<b>The application currently has the following features</b>

-+ consumes no memory in the background (no background-services, no background-processes)
++ low background memory consumption(no background-services, no background-processes)
 + has no impact on your battery as it uses only native functions of Android
-+ is compatible down to Android 4.1 Jelly Bean (sdk16)
++ now works flawlessly on Android Oreo 8.0+
-+ weights less than 850kb (Version v2.0.1)
++ it is  light weight less than 850kb (Version v2.2.0)
++ it contains no ads or unnecessary pop-ups
-+ is fully open source!
++ it is fully open source!
++ it is absolutely free!

 <b>Design & UI</b>